2015 Students at Omaha Beach

 "This program allowed me to grow not only academically but as a person as well.
 I learned how to navigate unfamiliar streets and adjust to new customs.
 I learned how to communicate even if I didn't speak the native language.
 I learned how to see things from a different point of view.
 I met wonderful, fascinating people from around the globe and heard their stories and ideas.
 I left my comfort zone and experienced the world."

 Caroline Klug, Salisbury, MD., History & Veterinary Medicine, WWII Class of 2015

 Caroline lecturing on Jesse Owens at the scene of his great triumph.

-Students are responsible for Spring Semester tuition and fees plus the study abroad program fee.
-The program fee for this study abroad program is $TBD.
-The fee will include accommodations, some meals, all program field trips and excursions, international health insurance.
+Students are responsible for spring semester tuition and fees plus the study abroad program fee.
+The program fee for this study abroad program for 2015 was set at $3950.
+The fee includes all accommodations, all program field trips and excursions, interior travel from London to Berlin, and international health insurance.
 Students are responsible for international airfare, pre-departure expenses (passport), non-group meals, and personal expenses.

 Students from all disciplines are encouraged to apply.

-For more information, contact Prof. David Steigerwald at email@example.com and Savannah Heilman firstname.lastname@example.org at Office of International Affairs—Study Abroad http://oia.osu.edu/study-abroad.html.
+For more information, contact Professor David Steigerwald at email@example.com